Board of Directors

 Appointed to the Board in July 2018

-David has over 20 years’ experience as a CEO and Senior Executive, both in Australia and internationally.
-He has worked with iconic brands such as Nike, and Foot Locker in the consumer goods and retail sectors.
-In the sport sector, is currently the CEO for the National Basketball League, formerly CEO of the Western Bulldogs and General Manager Operations for the AFL.
-He is also founder and partner of Bold Works, a company that helps businesses develop their Bold future or execute bold ideas.
-David is passionate about developing people, setting a Bold vision, developing a strong strategic plan and focusing on execution to deliver results.
+David has over 25 years’ experience as a CEO and Senior Executive, both in Australia and internationally.
+He is currently the CEO for the National Basketball League Group, was formerly CEO of the Western Bulldogs, General Manager Operations for the AFL and had a 17-year career at Nike including as a Vice President.
+Throughout these roles, David has delivered strong growth in revenue, profitability, transformation of businesses and bought disparate stakeholders together.
+David is passionate about developing people, setting a bold vision, developing a strong strategic plan, and focusing on delivery to achieve results.

 Nicole Bartholomeusz